kragen/derctuo/virtual-machine-setup.md

 virtualization and paravirtualization systems have similar capabilities.
 The simplest solution is just to use QEMU running under a popular system with good support; Ubuntu 20.04 is supported until 2025, for example.
-Then the “hypervisor” system can remain relatively untouched by whatever development activities I’m doing, while the guests can evolve at will.
+Then the “hypervisor” operating system installed on the physical hardware can remain relatively untouched by whatever development activities I’m doing, while the guests can evolve at will.

-It would also be nice to be able to use a sandbox with some chance of containing potential attacks.
+It would also be nice to be able to use a sandbox with some chance of containing potential attacks to a single more or less disposable virtual machine.

 Also, there are some experiments I’ve been wanting to try for a while [involving incremental snapshots of virtual